Funding opportunity

 We will not fund:

 • discovery research or research that includes an applied component that fits within a current MRC remit, programme or priority.
-This includes early translation and feasibility studies in the remit of the Developmental pathway funding scheme (DPFS)and the Public Health Intervention Development (PHIND) Applicants wishing to do feasibility studies should carefully consider whether the proposal fits the remit of these other panels first before submitting to AGHRB
+This includes early translation and feasibility studies in the remit of the Developmental pathway funding scheme (DPFS).
+Applicants wishing to do early translational or pilot studies should carefully consider whether the proposed work fits the remit of these other panels first before submitting to AGHRB

 • observational or prevalence studies

-• studies where the focus is on surveillance, unless the proposal is applied research into novel methods for surveillance research
+• studies where the focus is on surveillance, unless the proposed work is applied research into novel methods for surveillance research

-• stand-alone capacity strengthening proposals without clear links to high-quality applied research programmes
+• stand-alone capacity strengthening applications without clear links to high-quality applied research programmes

 • early phase clinical trials (phase 1 and 2a)